Poggio al Sole Chianti Classico 2017

 The proof in the pudding is the schiste (slate) and clay soil.
 One doesn't find much slate in the area, but here it is prevalent, giving Sangiovese a unique and wonderful expression.

 The wine is made in stainless steel tanks then aged for a year and a half in used barriques to add roundness and complexity.
-This 2016 is a complex, wonderfully woven wine with great finesse from front to back.
+This 2017 is a complex, wonderfully woven wine with great finesse from front to back.
+The year was particularly warm and dry, and resulted in a more masculine Chianti than is typical from Poggio al Sole.
 A terrific bottle to enjoy with a nice buffet of cured meats and hard cheeses.